Have you heard of the bike shed effect?

 The bike shed story tells of a management committee’s decision to approve a nuclear power plant, which it does so with little argument or deliberation.
 The story contrasts this with another decision on choosing the color of the bike shed where the management gets into a nit-picking debate and expends far more time and energy than on the nuclear power plant decision.

-Karl Fogel, a renowned engineer on the topic describes the issue as “the amount of discussion is inversely proportional to the complexity of the topic that has been around for a long time”.
+Karl Fogel, a renowned engineer on the topic, describes the issue as “the amount of discussion is inversely proportional to the complexity of the topic that has been around for a long time.”
+(From The Express Tribute)

-Scenarios where Bike Shed Effect Kicks In
+Examples of the Bike Shed Effect In Action

 Consider the following situations: